 3. Employee training

-If your employees notice feel faint/dizzy or if the exhibit signs of nausea what should they do?
+If your employees feel faint/dizzy or if they exhibit signs of nausea what should they do?
 While CO2 is odorless, colorless, and tasteless those who have been exposed to higher concentrations of gas report a sharp, acidic odor that burns in the sinuses.
 Employees most at risk are those who attempt to discover the source of the odor instead of notifying other staff and patrons and immediately seeking fresh air.
-You should have a “gas leak” policy in place – for both CO2 and any other hazardous gas – that every employee is aware of.
+You should have a “gas leak” policy in place for CO2 and any other hazardous gas – that every employee is aware of.
 Make sure employees know what to do if they accidentally disconnect or damage a CO2 line.
 Consider running emergency drills during off-hours.
 Preparation is the key to safety.

 4. Install CO2 storage safety alarms

 While CO2 safety alarms like our RAD-0102-6 are important, they are not a replacement for any of the safety precautions listed above.
-The RAD-0102-6 is designed to protect customers and workers around stored carbon dioxide in breweries, wineries and soft drink dispensing areas in restaurants or venues.
-The device has audible and visual alarms at 1.5% CO2 and 3% CO2 that can control a ventilation fan or send an alarm to the fire department or monitoring company.
+The RAD-0102-6 is designed to protect customers and workers around stored carbon dioxide in restaurants, breweries, wineries, and beverage dispensing areas in bars or venues.
+The device has audible and visual alarms at 0.5% CO2, 1.5% CO2 and 3.0% CO2 per OSHA standards that can control a ventilation fan or send an alarm to the fire department or monitoring company.